Gregg Popovich wanted his USA team to face some adversity. For them to be challenged and see how they’d respond.

 The USA opens FIBA World Cup play in just more than a week, facing the Czech Republic in their first game on Sept.
 1. The Americans enter that tournament as the favorites, but the combination of improved international play and a lot of elite American talent staying home means the USA’s margin for error very slim.
 Teams such as Serbia and Spain — not to mention Australia — have to see this result and gain confidence.

 This loss comes just two days after the USA had beaten this same team by 15 points, pulling away in the second half.
+(People forget that in the 2016 Olympics the Australians gave Team USA — with Kevin Durant and Kyrie Irving — a tough game, with the Americans needing a late push to win by 10, and Mills was a force in that game, too.)

 “They wanted it more than us tonight,” Kemba Walker said after the game.
 “Lesson learned for us.”